anvargasch/IEStoPBRT/IESfiles/readme.txt

-These are the IESNA 1995 files for MPI building project describing far-field photometry of illuminaires.
+These are IESNA files, some from the MPI building project and others from the manufacturer CREE Inc.